-Springer vs cocker spaniel – the differences
+Springer vs cocker spaniel – the pros and cons of each

 - Springers have a size advantage over working cocker spaniels